 A. The Clerk’s on-line system is intended for accessing documents and information on individual cases, not bulk data.
 For report requests or other bulk data questions, please submit an email inquiry to our Webmaster at firstname.lastname@example.org

-A. Attorney of Record Access is not currently available but it will be provided in a future phase of our public access project.
-When Attorney of Record access is provided, you may register online as an attorney to gain additional access to all cases on which you are an attorney of record.
-You will be required to complete an affidavit that must be notarized and returned to the Monroe County Clerk of Courts, either by mail or in-person at any of the Clerk’s locations.
+A. For Attorney of Record access, you may Register online as an attorney to gain additional access to all cases on which you are an attorney of record.
+You will be required to complete an affidavit that must be notarized and returned to the Monroe County Clerk of Courts, email to email@example.com or mail to the Key West Clerk’s locations.
 Upon successful validation of your request, you will receive an email confirming your account activation.

 A. Certain documents are covered by confidentiality rules that restrict them from public viewing.
 These confidentiality rules also cover certain information within public documents, such as Social Security number, bank account numbers, etc. However, there are also documents that do not fall under confidentiality rules, but may still contain sensitive information, for instance, details about a party’s current financial situation.
 If you feel a document or information within a document is publicly displayed in error, please click the Report Issue link next to the document icon and provide the requested information.
 If you feel a document should be made confidential due to the information it contains, please file the appropriate document seeking that relief from the court, or obtain legal advice.